 In total we staged open air theatre in the garden of The Woodman for the 16 years – some of our happiest days and best productions ever.
 Unfortunately – or maybe fortunately – nothing ever stays the same.
 The overgrown, undeveloped garden at The Woodman which had been such a hidden, idyllic setting in 1994, had greatly changed by 2010.
 Most of the trees had gone, a new, brickbuilt sports hall with neon floodlights had sprung up right next door, overlooking the garden, and the whole environment had just become much busier and more rowdy.
 To such an extent that staging open air theatre had become impossible.
 We were therefore pleased to take up an offer from Coulsdon Manor Hotel, to try our hand at a different venue for our 40th anniversary.
 And that’s been home to our open air summer shows since.

-There have been well over 400 members of TWC down the last 44 years, including the current bunch.
-Some stayed for just one production, some have stayed for 44 years.
+There have been well over 500 members of TWC down the last 50 years, including the current bunch.
+Some stayed for just one production, some have stayed for 50 years.
 They’ve all have contributed to making TWC into the successful group it is today.
-If you’re an ex-member of TWC and would like to contribute any images, memories, or biographical details, please firstname.lastname@example.org If you would like to become part of the group, please click on our link for TWC recruits to find out more.
+If you’re an ex-member of TWC and would like to contribute any images, memories, or biographical details, please email email@example.com If you would like to become part of the group, please visit the ‘Join Us’ page on this website.